Jewish Genealogical Society of Great Britain

 The Society’s Library contains more than a thousand reference books and other items including journals and manuscripts.
 It is unique in the UK for concentrating specifically on Jewish genealogy and for placing specific emphasis on resources to help those tracing Jewish ancestors.

-The library is open to members of the society and the general public, one Sunday and Friday a month at the Society of Genealogists.
+The library is open to members of the society and the general public, one Sunday and Tuesday a month at the Jewish Museum, London.
 Details can be found on the JGSGB website.
 No identification is required but the Society asks that users notify them in advance.
 Enquiries and requests for access can be sent to firstname.lastname@example.org or through the contact form on its website.